mcfi/MCFI/README.md

 MCFI/PICFI
 ====

 This directory contains the MCFI/PICFI toolchain that has been tested on x64 Ubuntu 14.04.
-Technical details of MCFI/PICFI can be found on ```http://www.cse.lehigh.edu/~ben210```.
+Technical details of MCFI/PICFI can be found in ```pcfi.pdf```.
 MCFI enforces fine-grained CFI and PICFI further improves MCFI by enforcing per-input CFGs.
 To build the toolchain, you first need to execute the following command to install the required tools.

   ```sudo apt-get install build-essential g++-multilib flex bison libtool subversion git cmake autoconf automake texinfo texi2html```